Ryii/Market-Data-Handler/README.md

 # Market Data Handler

-This project processes market data at lightning-fast speeds with sub-microsecond latency.
+This project processes market data with <1ms latency.
 Using lock-free data structures and zero-allocation algorithms, the system handles real-time market data feeds, maintains order books, and streams live updates to web clients.
 The engine supports FIX 4.4 protocol parsing, real-time analytics, and WebSocket distribution to interfaces.

 ### Performance Benchmarks